rvpanoz/graphql-microservices/README.md

 Cons

+- Both client and server need to support the same Protocol Buffers specification.
-- Learning curve
+- Learning curve.
-- Not human-readable format: To analyze payloads, perform debugging, and write manual requests, we must use extra tools like **gRPC command line tool** because data is compressing to a binary format
+- Not human-readable format: To analyze payloads, perform debugging, and write manual requests, we must use extra tools like **gRPC command line tool** because data is compressing to a binary format.

 ## Apollo Federation